TabularEditor/TabularEditorDocs/onboarding/refresh-preview-query.md

 # Pivot Grids

 After adding or editing DAX measures in a model, it is common for model developers to test these measures.
 Traditionally, this was typically done using client tools such as Excel or Power BI.
 With Tabular Editor 3, you can now use **Pivot Grids** which behave much like the famous PivotTables of Excel.
+The Pivot Grid lets you quickly create summarized views of the data in your model, allowing you test the behavior of your DAX measures when filtering and slicing by various columns and hierarchies.

 To create a new Pivot Grid, use the **File > New > Pivot Grid** option.
 From here, you can either drag measures, columns and hierarchies from the TOM Explorer into the grid, or you can use the **Pivot Grid > Show fields** menu option to display a popup list of all fields that can be dragged into the Pivot Grid (see screenshot below).

 ![Show Fields Pivot](~/images/show-fields-pivot.png)